 The world is more connected now than ever, and data breaches are not just a threat— they’re an everyday reality.
 In 2024, there were 7.78 million cyber attacks on UK businesses alone.

-Today, we’ll break down what ISO 27001 certification involves, why it’s essential, and how your organisation can benefit from it.
+In this guide, we’ll break down what ISO 27001 certification involves, why it’s essential, and how your organisation can benefit from it.

 What is ISO 27001?